JoelSjogren/video-organizer/HELP.md

     -b, --build-no
         just print the build number

+    --clean SIZE
+        after organizing, for each folder that has been stepped into, remove it recursively if its total size (including children) is less than SIZE

 ## TIPS & TRICKS ##
 When vorg moves files out of directories, rendering them (almost) empty, it doesn't remove the directories.
 You may want to recursively remove directories smaller than a given size, say 1 MB.
 To do this, issue: